kateschulz/ANLY-502/README.md

 [qry_subreddit_scores.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/qry_subreddit_scores.ipynb) queried the full dataset and computed the average score for each subreddit.
 The results of this query are in *subreddit_score.csv*.

-[qry_subreddit_body.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/qry_subreddit_body.ipynb)queried the full dataset and took each distinct subreddit and the first comment associated with it.
+[qry_subreddit_body.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/qry_subreddit_body.ipynb) queried the full dataset and took each distinct subreddit and the first comment associated with it.
 The results of this query are in *subreddit_bodies.csv*

 [K-means.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/K-means.ipynb) used the results of the previous queries and joined them together.
 In this case, I chose K = 10 for clustering the top 1,000 subreddits.

 # Methodology

 ### Summary Statistics
-I computed some summary statistic on the dataset in the *qry_subreddit_scores.ipynb* notebook, in addition to performing the average scoring query.
+I computed some summary statistic on the dataset in the [qry_subreddit_scores.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/qry_subreddit_scores.ipynb) notebook, in addition to performing the average scoring query.
 The full dataset had 476,259,744 rows.
 After querying, I found that the:

 * Number of Distinct Subreddits = 233,505
 * Highest Average Score = 103.3